valleyrain-org/www/_posts/events/2016-01-27-new-world-old-world.md

 ### The East Asia Library of Stanford

-The East Asia Library stanford is located in the Lathrop Library building, just east of the Oval.
+The East Asia Library of Stanford is located in the Lathrop Library building, just east of the Oval.

 Stanford Lathrop Library
 Room 224